Past projects: No Son Invisibles: Maya Women and Microfinance (featuring Muhammad Yunus)

 No Son Invisibles: Maya Women and Microfinance featuring Muhammad Yunus, was originally screened at Cannes film festival in France and the Buñuel Festival in Calanda, Spain.
 It was translated into various languages, including Arabic for the Fajr International Film Festival in Tehran, Iran.
 It went on to the Guadalajara Film Festival, Torino and Roma Film Festivals in Italy and The Seattle Int'l Latino Film Festival as well as the Del Ray Beach Film Festival.
 It was also screened at The University of Washington and University of Texas as well as in San Francisco for the Women Advancing Microfincance organization.
 It has been acquired by university libraries at Harvard, Stanford, UT, TCU, Baylor, University of Washington, Vanderbilt, USC, and SMU libraries among others.

-Issues of cultural appropriation and the commodifying of culture are explored along with the solutions provided by a new sustainable business practice.
-The relationships between weavers/block printers and designers is examined, as new sustainable ways of doing business are created by community liaisons and progressive designers, who move towards more fair and humane practices with people and the planet.
-The issues in the documentary are connected to one of the United Nation's four pillars of long term sustainable development that encompass the environment, social, economic, and cultural justice.
+Issues of cultural appropriation and the commodifying of culture are explored as well as the relationships between woman artisans from remote villages and western designers is examined, as new ways of doing business are created by community liaisons, progressive designers, scientists, and activists, who use fair and humane practices for the betterment of people and the planet.